-Buhari’s own present political dispensation has been most horrendous in army-sponsored murdering of dissenters from the South East and in Christian dominated southern Kaduna.
+Buhari’s own present political dispensation has been most horrendous in army-sponsored murdering of dissenters from the South, and in Christian dominated southern Kaduna.
 His internal security apparatus, Police, DSS, Immigration and Customs service all led by his Hausa and Fulani compatriots of ‘One Nigeria’ remain as corrupt and full of impunity as in the years of clueless Jonathan and more clueless Obasanjo preceding them.

-Recruitment and promotion scandals trail Buhari’s DSS, Immigration and Police.
-Nigeria Police – they still call it “Police Force” under Buhari extorts money from millions of Nigerians for bail while forcing them to sign the bond that Bail is Free.
-Buhari knows this, yet he insists that his motley psychotic kinsmen remain in control, issuing useless executive orders from time to time in mimicry of the other sitting ignoramus at America’s White House.
+Recruitment and promotion scandals trail the DSS, Immigration and Police.
+Nigeria Police – they still call it “Police Force” – under Buhari extorts money from millions of Nigerians for bail while forcing them to sign the bond that Bail is Free.
+Buhari knows this, yet he insists that his motley of psychotic kinsmen remain in control, issuing useless executive orders from time to time in mimicry of the other sitting ignoramus at America’s White House.

-It is inexplicable that this man who became president by unprecedented public goodwill from home and abroad has had a lifetime honour of interacting with some of the brightest minds of the firmament.
+It is inexplicable that this man who became president by unprecedented public goodwill from home and abroad, has had a lifetime honour of interacting with some of the brightest minds of the firmament.
 Take Wole Soyinka, for instance, with whom, weeks after assuming office in 2015, he had met for four hours behind closed state house doors, ostensibly in a discussion on the future direction of the country through a restructured, economically viable and politically stable federation.

 An entry on Facebook social network states categorically that when Political Arrogance begins to script its offensive Homily, let the Leader resign.
 “The president’s speech promises nothing but insult on public intelligence.
-There can be discerned, no real, compassion for the suffering masses of this country, save the archaic mindset of we-versus-them.
+There can be discerned, no real compassion for the suffering masses of this country, save the archaic mindset of we-versus-them.